 Working out is good for your body.
 Raising funds for charitable organizations is good for the world.
 Win-win.

-5 Apps that Help You Exercise for a Good Cause
+5 Fitness Apps that Help You Exercise for a Good Cause

 1. Fitness App: Walk for a Dog

 Walk for a Dog – Download the app (for free), fill out a little info (such as your pooch’s name), then click “start walking”.
 The app will track your steps and distance, and map your walk using GPS.

-If you don’t have a preference, it will default to a shelter or rescue group in your area, so you are giving back in your own community.
+If you don’t have a preference, it will default to a shelter or rescue group in your area, so you are giving back to your own community.